petig1-prog/challenge/README.md

 Q: How long a time series do we need?

 A: To reproduce Figure 1 you will need around 5e6 time points.
 That works out to about 20K years of data.
 However it isn't very realistic if q-variance is only visible over extremely long time periods, because with stocks you can see it with less than 20 years of data.
 To test your model, divide the data into 500 segments, each in a column labelled "V1", "V2", etc., create your parquet file, and run `score_submission.py`.
 This will produce a plot like [Figure 3](Figure_3.png), where now the separate columns are treated as representing individual stocks.

+Q: Some parameters in my model were preset, do they still count towards the limit of three?

+A: If changing them within reasonable bounds affects the result, then yes they count.
+Note that the aim is to fit the specific quadratic in the figure, so you will need a parameter to achieve the small horizontal offset.
+It's not enough to fit the case where there is no offset, otherwise we could remove the offset parameter from the q-variance curve also.

 Q: Why should I enter this competition?